FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints: Experiment

 \subsection{Editing Different LoRA Matrices}

 This experiment investigates the impact of editing different LoRA components, specifically the A matrix, B matrix, both, or none, and the results are summarized in Table~\ref{tab:ablation}.
 The missing modality ratio is fixed at 60\%.

 Among all configurations, editing only the LoRA-A matrix consistently yields the best performance across all datasets, suggesting that the A matrix plays a more critical role in preserving global knowledge~\cite{guo2024selective}.
 Notably, editing both A and B matrices offers no additional benefit and, in some cases, even leads to performance degradation.
 This is likely due to the over-editing or disruption of client-specific adaptations.
-Unsurprisingly, models without any editing perform the worst in most scenarios, except on the SAM-LLaVA dataset.
+While FediLoRA modifies the LoRA B matrix, it still shows behavior similar to Both editing, and in the SAM-LLaVA dataset it even performs worse than None editing.
+As expected, models without any editing perform the worst in most scenarios, except on the SAM-LLaVA dataset.
 The experiment results highlight the effectiveness of the model editing strategy of FediLoRA in mitigating degradation caused by missing modalities.
+These results demonstrate that FediLoRA attains the strongest performance even with editing restricted to the LoRA-A module.